rprichard/CxxCodeBrowser/README.md

 captures a trace of all executed commands using an `LD_PRELOAD` library, then converts the execution trace into a `compile_commands.json` file.

-To use the tool, first collect a trace by prepending `sw-btrace` to the command that builds the software (e.g. `make`).  `sw-btrace` will load `libsw-btrace.so` into each subprocess, and when this library is loaded, it will log that subprocess' command-line (and other details) to a `btrace.log` file in the working directory of the root `sw-btrace` process.
-Once all commands are logged, run `sw-btrace-to-compiledb` to create a `compile_commands.json` file from the `btrace.log` file.
+To use the tool, first collect a trace by prepending `ccb-btrace` to the command that builds the software (e.g. `make`).  `ccb-btrace` will load `libccb-btrace.so` into each subprocess, and when this library is loaded, it will log that subprocess' command-line (and other details) to a `btrace.log` file in the working directory of the root `ccb-btrace` process.
+Once all commands are logged, run `ccb-btrace-to-compiledb` to create a `compile_commands.json` file from the `btrace.log` file.
 This script may need some customization (e.g. to recognize unusual compiler executable names).